 Eligibility for ESY services is assessed by a student's IEP team.
-An IEP or special education services in school do not automatically make the child eligible for ESY.
-Eligibility varies by school district and/or state and must be determined by the child's IEP team annually.
-Parents can request an ESY program through the child's school district or at the next IEP meeting.
-Similar to other decisions made by the school district, if a child is denied ESY services, the parent can appeal.
+An existing IEP for the student or special education services provided in school do not automatically make the child eligible for ESY.
+Eligibility varies by school district and/or state and must be determined by the student's IEP team annually.
+Parents can request an ESY program through the student's school district or at the next IEP meeting.
+Similar to other decisions made by the school district, if a student is denied ESY services, the parent can appeal.

 The two most common factors reviewed for determining eligibility for ESY are regression and recoupment.
 Is the child at risk of regressing - losing skills and knowledge - during a break from school?
-The IEP team will also look at recoupment - how long it might take for the child to regain the skills and knowledge they may have lost over the break.
-If the summer break or school vacation is likely to lead to a significant regression in the progress the child has been making, and/or if the child's progress will be significantly delayed when the break is over, the school will determine what services may be required to prevent that from happening.
+The IEP team will also look at recoupment - how long it might take for the child to regain the skills and knowledge they may have lost during the academic break.
+If a summer break or school vacation is likely to lead to a significant regression in the progress the child has been making, and/or if the student's progress will be significantly delayed when the academic break is over, the school will determine what services may be required to prevent that from happening.